m19yurttutar/pico-lte/document.md

    - Change settings such as provider and region according to your preference.
 These settings may affect the response speed you will receive in the project.

    - Click Create Deployment button for creating your deployment.

+   > **Note:** After clicking the "Create deployment" button, you can proceed to the next stage by closing the **"Connect to [CLUSTER_NAME]"** page.
+This process is not required since performs authorization with API KEY in the application.

    ![Name Your Project](/assets/8.png)